 Xylem believes that transparent and responsible participation in the public policy process is an important means of enhancing long-term shareholder value.
-Furthermore, as a thought leader and a leading, global water technology company committed to solving the world's water challenges.
-Xylem believes it has a responsibility to participate in the public policy process.
-Therefore, we engage in public policy advocacy on issues that are core to our businesses through ongoing, constructive and transparent interactions with government officials, policymakers, industry and trade associations and other stakeholder groups.
+Furthermore, as a thought leader and a leading, global water technology company committed to solving the world's water challenges, Xylem believes it has a responsibility to participate in the public policy process.
+Accordingly, we engage in public policy advocacy on issues that are core to our businesses through ongoing, constructive and transparent interactions with government officials, policymakers, industry and trade associations and other stakeholder groups.
 These engagements are grounded in and guided by our unwavering commitment to strong corporate governance, compliance with our Code of Conduct, and respect and adherence to applicable laws in the jurisdictions in which we operate globally.

-In 2021, we implemented a Political Activities policy, which specifies, among other things, that:
+We have a written Political Activities policy, which specifies, among other things, that:

-- Lobbying activities by or on behalf of Xylem will materially comply with applicable laws, including with respect to registration and the filing of required information: - Neither Xylem, nor anyone on its behalf, will make any direct or indirect political contributions in support of candidates or campaigns for political office, political causes or political views; and - Xylem does not have a Political Action Committee.
+- Lobbying activities by or on behalf of Xylem will comply with applicable laws, including with respect to registration and the filing of required information; - Neither Xylem, nor anyone on its behalf, will make any direct or indirect political contributions in support of candidates or campaigns for political office, political causes or political views; and - Xylem will not form, maintain, support or sponsor any Political Action Committees.

-We believe that involvement in industry and trade associations is beneficial to our business, and therefore we participate as a member in a number of these organizations.
+We believe that involvement in industry and trade associations is beneficial to our business, and, therefore, we participate as a member in a number of these organizations.
 Our participation in an organization may be, in whole or in part, to advance collaborative and constructive approaches to industry engagement with policymakers and other stakeholders to help advance the Company's public policy agenda and related business goals.
 We pay membership dues to a number of trade associations and industry groups that may use these funds at their discretion to fund political activities.
-Our membership in an organization, however, does not imply the Company's endorsement of all of the policy positions of that particular group.
+However, our membership in an organization does not imply the Company's endorsement of all of the policy positions of that particular group.
 We review these memberships annually to assess their business value and alignment with the Company's overall public policy agenda.
 A copy of our Political Activities policy can be found on our website at www.xylem.com, under "About Xylem."